-351 THE ANCIENT WORLD (3) This course is an examination of the Near Eastern Neolithic Revolution, Pharaonic Egypt, the Hebrew Kingdom, Mycean and classical Greece, the Persian and Peloponnesian wars, and the Kingdom Republic and Empire periods in Roman history.
+This course is an examination of the Near Eastern Neolithic Revolution, Pharaonic Egypt, the Hebrew Kingdom, Mycean and classical Greece, the Persian and Peloponnesian wars, and the Kingdom Republic and Empire periods in Roman history.
 Topics include the nature of civilization, sources of political power, and the development of major religions.
-Prerequisite: ENG 112 and at least three hours in a lower-level history course

-352 MEDIEVAL HISTORY (3) This course will examine Europe from the fourth through the fourteenth centuries.
+HIS 352 MEDIEVAL HISTORY

+This course will examine Europe from the fourth through the fourteenth centuries.
 Topics will include intellectual, economic, technical, cultural and religious expansion; the Carolingian Renaissance; church/state conflicts; church reform and the papacy; limited government; universities; scholasticism; the disasters of the fourteenth century; and the roots of the Renaissance.
-Prerequisites: HIS 111 & HIS 112 or HIS 211 & HIS 212; ENG 112

-354 THE AGE OF REFORMATION (3) This course will examine sixteenth- and seventeenth-century Europe from the Age of Exploration to the Peace of Westphalia.
+HIS 354 THE AGE OF REFORMATION

+This course will examine sixteenth- and seventeenth-century Europe from the Age of Exploration to the Peace of Westphalia.
 Examined in detail will be the Protestant Reformation, the Catholic Reformation, Tudor and Stuart England, the Thirty Years War, religious and political fragmentation stemming from these events and the rise of science.
 Particular attention will be given to such historic figures as Emperor Charles V, Martin Luther, John Calvin, St. Ignatius Loyola, Queen Elizabeth I and Cardinal Richelieu.
-Prerequisites: HIS 111 & HIS 112 or HIS 211 & HIS 212; ENG 112

-356 THE FRENCH REVOLUTION AND NINETEENTH CENTURY EUROPE (3) Beginning in 1789 and concluding with the start of World War I, the focus of this course will be the political, social, religious, economic and cultural changes during this long century.
+HIS 356 THE FRENCH REVOLUTION AND NINETEENTH CENTURY EUROPE

+Beginning in 1789 and concluding with the start of World War I, the focus of this course will be the political, social, religious, economic and cultural changes during this long century.
 Studied will be the origins, effects and development of the French Revolution; the rise of Napoleon; the Age of Metternich; the Industrial Revolution and its relation to imperialism; nationalism; Vatican I and the advances in science and technology in fin de siècle Europe.
-Prerequisites: HIS 111 & HIS 112 or HIS 211 & HIS 212; ENG 112